openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 ## Thing Configuration

-The Air Conditioners IP address and refresh rate (in seconds) and network broadcast address are set at time of discovery.
-However, in the event that any of this information changes, the Air Conditioners configuration must be updated.
+The Air Conditioner's IP address is mandantory, all other parameters are optional.
+If the broadcast is not set (default) it will be derived from openHAB's network setting (PaperUI:Configuration:System:Network Settings).
+Change this only for good reasons.

 ## Channels